How do I book an appointment?

 Commissioned in October 2001, Elizabeth Taylor served eleven years in the US Navy after earning her B.S. in Chemistry and Mathematics.
 She separated honorably as a Lieutenant from active duty in January 2013.
 During her four years at Naval Nuclear Power Training Command in Charleston, SC, she taught hundreds of students the theoretical principles of nuclear-powered propulsion, preparing them for prototype and the fleet.
 She completed a M.S. in Human Systems Integration and Joint Professional Military Education, Phase 1, at Naval Postgraduate School in Monterey, CA. As a Human Resources Officer, she managed the administration and training of thousands of Navy Drilling Reservists for two years at Navy Operational Support Center Norfolk and hundreds of Drilling Army Reservists at a DoD agency in Washington, DC.
 In 2012, she graduated from Defense Equal Opportunity Management Institute (DEOMI) and managed the Military Equal Opportunity Management program while embedded with the civilian Equal Opportunity program.
 Her personal awards include a Navy Commendation Medal and a Navy Achievement Medal.

 Shortly after leaving active duty, Elizabeth started her makeover and photography business catering to transgender women.
-She is using the Post-9/11 GI Bill to earn her A.A.S in Photography and Media (Dec.
-2015 graduation expected).
-She is also Level 1 Sommelier through the Court of Master Sommeliers, a Certified Specialist of Wine (CSW) through the Society of Wine Educators, and a Senior Professional in Human Resources (SPHR) through the Society of Human Resource Management (SHRM).
+She self-studied makeup artistry online at the Robert Jones Beauty Academy and through hands-on experience.
+She used the Post-9/11 GI Bill to earn her A.A.S in Photography and Media from Northern Virginia Community College in December 2015.
+She is a Level 1 Sommelier through the Court of Master Sommeliers, a Certified Specialist of Wine (CSW) through the Society of Wine Educators, and a former Senior Professional in Human Resources (SPHR) through the Society of Human Resource Management (SHRM).

 Can we get back to girl talk already?